gia-urjc/SUMO-emissions/README.md

    - max_packages: for strategies that use packages.
 Max number of packages.
 Example: 20;

    - control_area_edges_cnf: List of edges within the control zone.
 Example: "gneE191_0", "-gneE191_0", "gneE192_0", "-gneE192_0";
-   - enter_control_area_edges: List of edges that border and they are outside the control zone.
+   - enter_control_area_edges: List of edges that border and are outside the control zone.
 Example: "gneE179_0", "-gneE179_0", "gneE181_0", "-gneE181_0";

+### B) Generate routes
+   1º) Go to folder: ./SUMMO-emmisions/configuration .
+Open configurationFile.csv and configure the variables ( description in A).
+   2º) Go to folder: ./SUMMO-emmisions/generate_routes .
+Run generateRoutes.py
+   3º) The .py generates a changeName.rou.xml.
+You must copy this file.
+   4º) Go to folder: ./SUMMO-emmisions/configuration .
+Paste the file, and change it name.
+Move the old rou.xml file to ./SUMMO-emmisions/configuration/someRoutes .
+   5º) In the folder ./SUMMO-emmisions/configuration open the file emissions.sumocfg, and change the old rou name for your new rou file name inside value in route-files.
+   6º) Now, You can run any simulation.

 ### B) Create a simulation

    1º) Go to folder: ./SUMMO-emmisions/configuration/
-   2º) Open configurationFile.csv and configure the variables ( description in B)
+   2º) Open configurationFile.csv and configure the variables ( description in A)